cevahir-koprulu/risk-aware-curriculum-generation/README.md

 # Risk-aware Curriculum Generation for Heavy-tailed Task Distributions

+Cevahir Koprulu (1), Thiago D. Simão (2), Nils Jansen (2) and Ufuk Topcu (1)

+(1) The University of Texas at Austin

+(2) Radbound University Nijmegen

+Accepted for the 39th Conference on Uncertainty in Artificial Intelligence (UAI 2023).

 Our codebase is built on the repository of _Curriculum Reinforcement Learning via Constrained Optimal Transport_ (CURROT) by Klink et al. (2022).

 Web sources for CURROT: